NixOS/rfcs/rfcs/0051-mark-stale-issues.md

 # Drawbacks
 [drawbacks]: #drawbacks

-People who want to keeps issues open will need to keep indicating their interest.
+People will need to indicate their interest twice a year.

-Closing issues might make valueable contributions hard to find.

 Marking issues stale might dissuade contributors who already feel their contribution was being ignored.